ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 To configure a global load balancer, you will need:
 * to point a custom domain to {{site.data.keyword.cis_short_notm}} name servers,
-* to retrieve the IP addresses or hostnames of the VPC load balancers clusters,
+* to retrieve the IP addresses or hostnames of the VPC load balancers,
 * to configure health checks to validate the availability of your application,
 * and to define origin pools pointing to the VPC load balancers.